 - 1. Zone 1 = - a.
 400m around Blackwater Station - b.
 800m around Fleet Station - c.
 800m around Hook Station - 2.
-All references to floorspace are gross external floorspace in square metres (m) - 3.
+All references to floorspace are gross external floorspace in square metres (m2) - 3.
 Parking for disabled people should be additional to the maximum parking standards.
 Development proposals should provide adequate parking for disabled motorists, in terms of numbers and design.
 The British Standards Institution recommends that commercial premises should have one space for every employee who is a disabled motorist plus 5% of the total capacity for visitor parking should be designated as disabled parking, with a further 4% of the total visitors parking consisting of enlarged standard spaces. - 4.
 For mixed use development, the gross floorspace given over to each use should be used to calculate the overall total maximum parking figure.
 Where a proposal involves the provision of an ancillary office within a development (i.e., within an industrial or warehousing unit) then car parking standard should be derived by calculating the relevant quantum for each element and adding them together. - 5.
-The parking standards in categories 2 to 7 are maxima, but category 1 is the minimum standard that should be provided.
+The parking standards in categories 2 to 7 are maxima, but category 1 is the minimum standard that should be provided. - 6.
+Parking standards for schools apply to school staff, not to parents or carers.